 Yes.
 Under state law the combined forties are considered a parcel since a parcel number was assigned to that defined area of land.

-Is the following parcel considered wholly agricultural?
-A forty with a classification of 40 acres of Agricultural Land (Class 4) and an improvement assessment of $5,000 for a well (Class 7 "Other" improvement).
-There are no site acres (Class 7 Land) included for this parcel.
+Is the following parcel considered wholly Agricultural?
+A forty with a classification of 40 acres of Agricultural land (Class 4) and an improvement assessment of $5,000 for a well (Class 7 "Other" improvement).
+There are no site acres (Class 7 "Other" land) included for this parcel.

 Yes.
-All acres are classified as agricultural.
-The improvement assessment for the well does not disqualify the parcel from being wholly agricultural.
-If the assessment roll indicates Class 7 site acres, then the parcel is not considered wholly agricultural.
+All acres are classified as Agricultural.
+The improvement assessment for the well does not disqualify the parcel from being wholly Agricultural.
+If the assessment roll has Class 7 site acres, then the parcel is not considered wholly Agricultural.

 Parcels qualifying under condition "b" in Question 1, review Questions 11- 13

 No. There are no acreage limitations to qualify under condition "b" (from question 1) above.
-As long as agricultural acres exist within the parcel in the 2004 assessment roll and the current assessment roll, the forest acres qualify as agricultural forest.
+If the Agricultural acres exist within the parcel in the 2004 assessment roll and the current assessment roll, the Forest acres qualify as Agricultural Forest.

 Parcels qualifying under condition "c" in Question 1, review Questions 14-16

-If the parcel did not contain agricultural acres in the 2004 assessment roll, at least 50% of the parcel's total acreage must be converted to agricultural land for the forest acres to qualify as agricultural forest.
+If the parcel did not contain Agricultural acres in the 2004 assessment roll, at least 50 percent of the parcel's total acreage must be converted to Agricultural land for the Forest acres to qualify as Agricultural Forest.

-No. At least 50% of the acreage (in this case at least 20 acres) must be converted to agricultural in the current year for the forest acres to qualify as agricultural forest.
+No. At least 50 percent of the acreage (in this case at least 20 acres) must be converted to Agricultural in the current year for the forest acres to qualify as Agricultural Forest.

-How do the "road right of way (ROW)" acres classified as Class 5 (Undeveloped Land) affect the 50% acreage measurement?
+How do the "Road right-of-way (ROW)" acres classified as Undeveloped land (Class 5) affect the 50 percent acreage measurement?

-ROW acres are included in agricultural land acres for measurement of the 50% threshold.
+ROW acres are included in Agricultural land acres for measurement of the 50 percent threshold.

-Example: A 40-acre parcel contains 19 acres of Agricultural Land (Class 4), 1 acre of ROW (Class 5), and 20 acres of Forest Land.
-In this case, at least 50% of the parcel's total acreage is agricultural land.
+Example: A 40-acre parcel contains 19 acres of Agricultural land (Class 4), one acre of ROW (Class 5), and 20 acres of Forest land.
+In this case, at least 50 percent of the parcel's total acreage is Agricultural land.